Stompke/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [✅] Mention two parts of Express that you learned about this week.

+        > Routing
+        > Middleware

-- [ ] Describe Middleware?
+- [✅] Describe Middleware?

+        > Middleware is a function ( or list of functions) that gets added to the queue of functions on the request.
+It could come with Express, be a third party, or your own custom middleware.

-- [ ] Describe a Resource?
+- [✅] Describe a Resource?

+        > A resource is anything that you would retrieve from an api request.

-- [ ] What can the API return to help clients know if a request was successful?
+- [✅] What can the API return to help clients know if a request was successful?

+        > An api can return status 200 or 201, and could return json with the data or message.

-- [ ] How can we partition our application into sub-applications?
+- [✅] How can we partition our application into sub-applications?

+        > We can split up all our API requests into different routes using express.router().
+All API requests that end the same or simlar URL can be grouped into one router to help keep the code clean and organized.

 ## Minimum Viable Product